 The Benefits of Writing Concisely

-Learning how to write concisely is vital for all aspects of life.
-In academic writing, writing concisely will gain you marks and help your readers grasp your arguments quickly.
+Learning how to write concisely is vital.
+In academic writing, for example, writing concisely will gain you marks and help your readers grasp your arguments quickly.
 Consider these points when editing your work.

 Be a Ruthless Editor